Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion/README.md

 #
 ### Role Requirements

-The following permissions are required in the **sending tenant** for the user that will be performing the setup and deployment steps:
+If the user that will be performing the setup and deployment steps does not have "**Owner**" or "**Global Administrator**" assigned in both tenants, the following roles may be required:

+The following roles are required in the **sending tenant**:

 * The **Privileged Role Administrator** role will need to be assigned to the user from Entra ID.
+* By default, any user can create an app registration, however, if this has been locked down, the "**Application Administrator**" role will need to be assigned from Entra ID.

-The following permissions are required in the **receiving tenant** for the user that will be performing the setup and deployment steps:
+The following roles are required in the **receiving tenant**:

 * In order to create and manage secrets within the desired Key Vault, the **Key Vault Secrets Officer** role will need to be assigned to the user from the Key Vault Access control (IAM) page.
-* In order to add role assignments to DCRs, the **User Access Admin** role will need to be assigned to the user from Entra ID.
+* In order to add role assignments to DCRs, the **User Access Admin** and "**Contributor**" roles will need to be assigned to the user from the resource group.

 #
 ### Setup